-(A) LEAK-state and rate, L: Oxidation only, since phosphorylation is arrested, $J{P,w} = 0$, and catabolic O_2 flux, $J{kO_2,L}$, is controlled mainly by the proton leak and slip, J{mH^+neg} (motive, subscript m), at maximum protonmotive force (Figure 4).
-ATP may be hydrolyzed by ATPases, $J{P,w}$; then phosphorylation must be blocked.

-- (B) OXPHOS-state and rate, P: Oxidation coupled to phosphorylation, J{P} , which is stimulated by kinetically-saturating [ADP] and [P_i], supported by a high protonmotive force maintained by pumping of protons to the positive compartment, J{mH+pos} .
+- (A) LEAK-state and rate, L: Oxidation only, since phosphorylation is arrested, $J{P^} = 0$, and catabolic O2 flux, $J{kO_2,L}$, is controlled mainly by the proton leak and slip, J{mH+neg} , at maximum protonmotive force (Figure 4).
+Extramitochondrial ATP may be hydrolyzed by extramitochondrial ATPases, J{P^} ; then phosphorylation must be blocked. - (B) OXPHOS-state and rate, P: Oxidation coupled to phosphorylation, J{P} , which is stimulated by kinetically-saturating [ADP] and [P_i], supported by a high protonmotive force.
 O2 flux, $J{kO_2,P}$, is well-coupled at a P"/O2 flux ratio of J{P} , $J{O_2,P}$ -1.
-Extramitochondrial ATPases may recycle ATP, J{P} ". - (C) ET-state and rate, E: Oxidation only, since phosphorylation is zero, J{P} = 0, at optimum exogenous uncoupler concentration when noncoupled respiration, $J{kO2,E}$, is maximum.
+Extramitochondrial ATPases may recycle ATP, J{P} ". - (C) ET-state and rate, E: Oxidation only, since phosphorylation is zero, J{P} " = 0, at optimum exogenous uncoupler concentration when noncoupled respiration, $J{kO2,E}$, is maximum.
 The F-ATPase may hydrolyze extramitochondrial ATP.

 2.5.1.
 LEAK-state (Figure 5A): The LEAK-state is defined as a state of mitochondrial respiration when O2 flux mainly compensates for ion leaks in the absence of ATP synthesis, at kinetically-saturating concentrations of O2, respiratory fuel substrates and P_i.
-LEAK-respiration is measured to obtain an estimate of intrinsic uncoupling without addition of an experimental uncoupler: (1) in the absence of adenylates, i.e., AMP, ADP and ATP; (2) after depletion of ADP at a maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylation-pathway by inhibitors of F-ATPase (oligomycin), or adenine nucleotide translocase (carboxyatractyloside).
-Adjustment of the nominal concentration of these inhibitors to the concentration of biological sample applied can minimize or avoid inhibitory side-effects exerted on ET-capacity or even some dyscoupling.
+LEAK-respiration is measured to obtain an estimate of intrinsic uncoupling without addition of an experimental uncoupler: (1) in the absence of adenylates, i.e., AMP, ADP and ATP; (2) after depletion of ADP at a maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylation-pathway by inhibitors of F-ATPase-such as oligomycin, or of adenine nucleotide translocase-such as carboxyatractyloside.
+Adjustment of the nominal concentration of these inhibitors to the density of biological sample applied can minimize or avoid inhibitory side-effects exerted on ET-capacity or even some dyscoupling.